threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_website_deploy/getting_started_website_deploy.md

 ### Prepare website content and server

 First we need to prepare the content of the website to be viewed.
 In this tutorial a one page html file will be used to demonstrate the idea.
-Feel free to add all your content hoever you like.
+Feel free to add all your content however you like.

 We will be using [Hugo](https://gohugo.io/getting-started/) to generate the site.
 To get the hugo binary follow the next steps